michael-niemand/green-blue-monitor/README.md

 # green-blue-monitor
-a quick & dirty hack to display what environment is live in a green-blue deployment

-really nothing fancy.
-This could be done way more elegantly, I know :)
+a quick & dirty hack to display what environment is live in a green-blue deployment really nothing fancy.
+This could probably be done way nicer with a small python app on the webserver that polls the environment status instead of having a Jenkins job setting it.